toliva/ConnectivityContent/cookies/01-cookies.md

 'People Shaped Travel' is our motto so we work hard to listen to our partners and in return to deliver a smart and engaging website that reflects their needs.
 One of the ways in which we do this, is through the use of cookies.

 Not sure what cookies are or what they do?
 Pay close attention; this page will tell you everything you need to know about cookies, as well as teach you how you to manage them on your computer.
-Let's start with the most frequently asked question…
+Let's start with the most frequently asked question...

 1. [What is a cookie?](#1-what-is-a-cookie-)
 2. [Why does Expedia Group use cookies?](#2-why-does-expedia-group-use-cookies-)